nfdi4objects/n4o-graph-importer/README.md

 Three kinds of data can be imported seperately:

+- **terminologies** such as ontologies and controlled vocabularies (as listed in [BARTOC])
 - **collections** of arbitrary RDF data from open research data repositories
-- **terminologies** such as ontologies and controlled vocabularies, listed in [BARTOC]
-- **mappings** between terminologies (*not implemented yet*)
+- **mappings** between resources from terminologies

 Each terminology, and each collection is imported into an individual named graph.
-Terminology graph URIs equal to BARTOC URIs and collection graph URIs consist of URI namespace <https://graph.nfdi4objects.net/collection/> followed by the numeric collection identifier.
-Metadata of terminologies and collections is merged into two additional graphs, <https://graph.nfdi4objects.net/terminology/> and <https://graph.nfdi4objects.net/collection/>, respectively.
+Mappings are also grouped in named graph for individual mapping sources.
+Terminology graph URIs equal to BARTOC URIs.
+Collection graph URIs and mapping source graphs consist of URI namespace <https://graph.nfdi4objects.net/collection/> and <https://graph.nfdi4objects.net/mappings/>, respectively, followed by a numeric identifier.
+Metadata of terminologies, collections, and mappings sources is merged into two additional graphs, <https://graph.nfdi4objects.net/terminology/>, <https://graph.nfdi4objects.net/collection/>, and <https://graph.nfdi4objects.net/mappings/> respectively.

 Importing is controlled via [an HTTP API](#api) in three steps: